ndanilo/assembly-codes/README.md

 # assembly-codes
-some assembly codes used to generate exploits or shellcodes
+some assembly codes used to generate exploits or shellcode injection